vinaysnikam47/Python-3-Projects/README.md

 [Coin Flip Simulation](https://github.com/vinaysnikam47/Python-3-Projects/blob/master/Numbers/coin_flip_simulation.py) - Write some code that simulates flipping a single coin however many times the user decides.
 The code should record the outcomes and count the number of tails and heads.

+[Fast Exponentiation](https://github.com/vinaysnikam47/Python-3-Projects/blob/master/Numbers/fast_exponentiation.py) - Ask the user to enter 2 integers a and b and output will be a^b (i.e. pow(a,b)).

 ===============================================================================

 ## Text ##